3DStreet/3dstreet-docs/docs/viewer-and-editor.md

 - Export a glTF file for further editing and rendering in professional 3D applications
 - Capture PNG screenshot of a the current viewport

-## Moving around within a scene
+## Moving around within the 3DStreet Editor

+### Adjusting current Editor view

-**There are several ways to move within a scene in *Editor***
+There are several ways to modify the current viewer perspective within a scene in **Editor**.

+- **Pan**
+    - click and drag to move around the scene
-- **Rotate Camera**
+- **Rotate**
     - Right click and drag to rotate while staying in place
-    - Ctrl …for users with trackpads
+    - (`Ctrl` click and drag for users with trackpads)
 - **Zoom**
     - With scroll wheel on your mouse move the wheel up and down.
 Or with trackpad use two fingers and move towards each other for a zoom in and move away from each other for zoom out.

-    - Press **+** buttons to zoom in, **-** button to zoom out for manual zoom
-- **Reset camera**
-    - Press compass icon or the line in between the + and - of the zoom controls
-- **Change view or perspective**
+### Switching Editor camera views

-*Editor* has three perspectives: 3D View, Plan View, Cross Section, you can change them by selecting their respective tabs at the top of the editor screen.
+**Editor** has three camera perspectives to switch between: 3D View, Plan View, and Cross Section.
+You can change them by selecting their respective tabs at the top of the Editor screen.
 The darkened tab is the one that is your current selection.
-These views are not available in *Viewer*.
+These views are not available in **Viewer**.

-- 3D Plan View- shows 3D perspective camera with click and rotation
+- **3D Plan View** shows a 3D perspective camera with adjustable rotation and position
-- Plan View- shows a downfacing orthographic camera
+- **Plan View** shows a downfacing orthographic camera that can be panned, similar to a traditional map view
-- Cross Section- front facing orthographic camera
+- **Cross Section** shows a front facing orthographic camera view, similar to Streetmix

+## Moving around in the 3DStreet Viewer

-**Use the purple cursor to help you move through *Viewer***
+Use the purple cursor to help you move through **Viewer** similar to Google Street View or other first-person click and teleport movement schemes.

-- **Traverse down street**
+- **Traverse down the street**
-    - Only available in *Viewer*
-    - Use purple circle as cursor to locate your view and click on it to move down the street or another direction
+    - The purple circle is a cursor that indicates a location to jump to when clicked.
+Click on it to move down the street to the cursor point.
+(Only available in **Viewer**)
 - **Rotate Camera**
     - Use hand cursor to click desired point, when hand is closed “grab” and move mouse to rotate camera view